-Duke says Royal Family ‘without doubt’ withheld phone hacking information from him
+Duke says royal family ‘without doubt’ withheld phone hacking information from him

 He added: “The Institution was without a doubt withholding information from me for a long time about NGN’s phone hacking and that has only become clear in recent years as I have pursued my own claim with different legal advice and representation.”

-Outlining how he found out other people within or associated with the Royal Family had brought phone hacking claims against the press, he says: “It is not an exaggeration to say that the bubble burst in terms of what I knew in 2020 when I moved out of the United Kingdom.”
+Outlining how he found out other people within or associated with the royal family had brought phone hacking claims against the press, he says: “It is not an exaggeration to say that the bubble burst in terms of what I knew in 2020 when I moved out of the United Kingdom.”

 He went on: “There was never any centralised discussion between us about who had brought claims as each office in the Institution is siloed.